 6.11.
 3 Evaluation

-This solution addresses Key issue #2 to update the key for protecting the MBS session.
+This solution addresses Key issue #3 to update the key for protecting the MBS session.
 The solution protects the MBS traffic between MBSF-U and UEs.

+AF provides the subscription changes to UDM via NEF.

 MBSF-C decides to trigger the MTK update procedure based on the changes of authorization info or the key lifetime of MTK.
 The new MTK and KID are sent to UE and MBSF-U respectively.
 The key update procedure by SMF to the UEs incurs signalling overhead proportional to the number of UEs in connected state that joined the MBS session.
 NAS SM messages need to be delivered to those UEs when a key change happens.